18-038-MEL-CS/Query-based-system-adapted-for-Genomics-and-similar-purposes/README.md

 ###**7.
 Conclusion**
 Of the 96 files we analyzed, 73 had the SNP we were looking for.
 Thus, the blockchain, excluding the genesis block, was 73 blocks in length.
 The obtained proportion of users who tested positive for "GG" genotype of the specified allele was 49/73, which is around 67.1%.
 Thus, we can conclude that the "GG" genotype of rs1269486 has indeed, as literature suggested [ref](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5346276/), a high probability of correlation with causing Hay Fever.
 To ensure reliability of our system, we conducted a negative control test on the 73 files.
 We chose the allele rs4420638 with genotype AG, which has a high correlation to Alzheimer’s disease [ref](https://doi.org/10.1016/j.ajhg.2008.10.008) [ref](http://dx.doi.org/10.1001/archneurol.2007.3), for this test.
 Out of the 46 files which had the queried SNP, the obtained proportion of users which tested positive for “AG” genotype of the specified allele was 7/23, which is approximately 30.4%.
-Although the population frequency of this allele has yet to be studied thoroughly, a study on its frequency in an Algerian population of 755 people reported a frequency of 19.8% [ref](https://doi.org/10.1186/1476-511X-12-155), which is a mere 10.6% difference from what we have determined using 46 files, taking into consideration that 46 files of people from different populations obtained from OpenSNP is not a very accurate determination of population frequency.
+Although the population frequency of this allele has yet to be studied thoroughly, a study on its frequency in an Algerian population of 755 people reported a frequency of 19.8% [ref](https://doi.org/10.1186/1476-511X-12-155), which is a 10.6% difference from what we have determined using 46 files, taking into consideration that 46 files of people from different populations obtained from OpenSNP is not an accurate determination of population frequency.

 Since the results of the negative control test are reasonable, it is clear that our system is not only able to fulfill its function, but can even be used to estimate the frequency of a SNP given a pool of respondents.

-We also recorded down the average time required to run different parts of the code, and the results are summarized in the table below:
+We also recorded the average time required to run different parts of the code, and the results are summarized in the table below:

 Time taken to                                                                	   | seconds
 ---------------------------------------------------------------------------------|---------
 Run through the entire system with 73 files                                  	   | 843.83
 Read 1 VCF file, check identity and generate a block                         	   | 11.24
 Generate Paillier Key Pair, generate random number and encrypt the random number | 0.98
 Decrypt responses and obtain response proportion                                 | 0.03
 Generate genesis block                                                       	   | 0.01
 Check and verify hashes                                                      	   | 0.01

 ###**8.
 Future work**
-This technology can potentially be used in clinics and hospitals in the near future to confirm or even identify the SNPs that are responsible for a certain phenotype for efficient treatment.
-Additionally, we envision a society where people with genetic diseases will no longer solely rely on doctors and scientists to research on genetic diseases, but will also take up the initiative to, individually or in small groups, start blockchains of their own and conduct the necessary research.
-We will also develop an API (Application Programming Interface) so that people who use our platform to conduct analysis of their genomes do not need to obtain the code and change the necessary parameters before running it, but rather, can instead instruct a bot to do it for them, making it even more accessible and easy to understand and use.
+This technology can potentially be used in clinics and hospitals in the near future to confirm or even identify the SNPs that are responsible for a certain phenotype to effect treatment.
+Additionally, we also envisage a society where people with genetic diseases may no longer solely rely on doctors and scientists to research on genetic diseases and will take the initiative to, individually or in small groups, start blockchains of their own to conduct the necessary research.
+We will also be developing an API (Application Programming Interface) so that users of our platform do not need to obtain the code or to change the parameters before running it, but rather, can instead instruct a bot to do it for them, making it even more accessible and easy to understand and use.

 ###**9.
 Acknowledgement**
 We would like to thank Winston Koh for his invaluable guidance and mentorship.
 Thanks also goes to Shawn Hoon of A*STAR MEL and our teacher mentor Mr Ng Chee Loong of NUS High School for providing insightful counsel and assistance.